cyb3rko/InfinityFF-For-Reddit/README.md

 -   [ ] Chat
 -   [ ] Inline Subreddit Emotes, (needs some richtext parser, SpannableString stuff)
--   [ ] use GQL API for Home posts
+-   [x] use GQL API for Home posts
--   [ ] use GQL API for Popular/All posts
--   [x] use GQL API for Subreddit posts
+-   [x] use GQL API for Subreddit/User posts
     -   [x] use the 1P Reddit DASH streams for external videos, i.e. REDGifs will load without a REDGifs API-Key.
     -   [x] fix video downloads missing audio
 -   [ ] update to new federated GQL API